learning-unlimited/ESP-Website/docs/admin/releases/16/README.rst

 - Fixed the class lottery to run in Python 3
 - Fixed the size of the "Sign Up" text in the fruitsalad theme
 - Fixed the Teacher Events Management Module erroneously appearing in the "Additional Modules" list when it already appears above
+- Fixed a bug that occurred when a student opted to make a donation, then paid via credit card, then revisited the extra costs page (these donations are now shown on the extra costs page to reduce confusion)
+- Fixed a bug that occurred when the QSD field on the /myesp/accountmanage/ page was edited (this editable field has now been moved beneath the important buttons on this page)